 Visual task management with boards

-Toggl Plan also comes with kanban boards to help you execute your tasks visually.
+Toggl Plan also comes with kanban boards to help you execute your tasks and manage projects visually.
 That way, instead of managing a dull to-do list, you can visually track progress as tasks move from to-do to done.

 Toggl Plan boards can be customized to match your team’s workflow.
 And similar to timelines, you can give role-based access to each board.